CURRENT CONDITION OF LOWER ROAD

 WHAT YOU CAN EXPECT

-A smoother, wider, and safer road to drive on.
+A smoother, wider, and safer road, with proper up hill drainage to lessen downhill damage.

-Even with all the proper drainage, we still have a rocky dirt road prone to erosion.
-After a few big rains ruts will begin to form again.
+Even with all the drainage, we still have a rocky dirt road prone to erosion.
+Over time, ruts will begin to form again.
 Nothing short of paving can prevent that.

-The effects will not be nearly as severe as we are experiencing now, and with consistent maintaining, the conditions should continue to improve.
+The effects will not be nearly as severe as we are experiencing now, and with consistent maintenance, the conditions should continue to improve.